sargambadyal/sargambadyal.github.com/_posts/2014-11-10-hello-world.md

 ## What will be the other things that will be found in this blog

  Besides sharing my learning experiences, I will also link some of my open projects which anybody can use.
- 'I want to share my stuff and I will welcome any changes and improvements in code'
+ `I want to share my stuff and I will welcome any changes and improvements in code`

  Also, I will share all the links to other places on my blog so that I can keep in syn with my online material